 Community Payback Order

 The Community Payback Order replaces the former sentences of Probation, Community Service and Supervised Attendance Orders.
+This court order allows the courts to impose one or more of a range of ten requirements, giving options that encourage a reduction in re-offending through both rehabilitation and punishment.

-What is a Community Payback Order (CPO)?
+What is a Community Payback Order ?

 This community-based order gives the courts a range of sentencing options.
 It allows the courts to impose one or more of a range of nine requirements, giving options that encourage a reduction in re-offending through both rehabilitation and punishment.
-Someone sentenced to a CPO will be expected to attend appointments as instructed and to follow all other instructions given by their Supervising Officer, as part of the process of working to reduce their risk of re-offending.
+Someone sentenced to a Community Payback Order will be expected to attend appointments as instructed and to follow all other instructions given by their Supervising Officer, as part of the process of working to reduce their risk of re-offending.

 It may also contain any of the following seven requirements, each of which can only be imposed alongside a Supervision Requirement:

-How long does a CPO last?
+How long does a Community Payback Order last?

 A Level 2 requirement of between 101 and 300 hours of unpaid work should be completed, unless the court states otherwise, within a period of 6 months.